Find affordable insurance for expensive drivers

 If you're a young driver, you probably understand the struggle of finding cheap car insurance.
 But if you're a young male driver, you really understand the struggle.
 Young male drivers are, on average, the most expensive clients to an insurance company for a couple of reasons.
 Firstly, their age range raises a lot of concerns for insurance companies, as young drivers (regardless of gender) are less experienced drivers and thus more likely to file a claim.

-Now, while the difference between genders decreases as drivers age, and some states don’t factor gender in their rating, there are still noteworthy differences in some cases.
-So, what’s the deal with young dudes and car insurance?
+Now, while the difference between genders decreases as drivers age, and some states don’t factor gender in their rating, that 185 bucks is quite a bit of premium difference.

 Because insurance companies see 16-25 year olds as little walking claims waiting to happen, it is imperative that you keep your record clean.
 Avoiding tickets, accidents, or violations of any kind will help keep your premiums as cheap as possible.

 Defense Driver Discount: Insurance companies see young drivers who have taken a defensive driving course as less likely to receive a citation or get into an accident.
 The exact requirements and specifications for this discount vary, so consult your insurance company for details!

 Average Annual Savings for Good Student and Good Driver Discount